New ad model.

 How does it work?

-Paybuyer uses probabilistic payment, aka payment with electronic lottery tickets, which is the most efficient of all micropayment methods, as Rivest has pointed out.
+Paybuyer uses probabilistic payment, which is the most efficient micropayment method, as Rivest has pointed out.

-Paybuyer asks users what they plan to buy and then enables relevant sellers to pay those users for calling.
-The lottery tickets that users are given as payment have an explicit expected value and a definite money prize.
+Paybuyer asks users what they plan to buy and then enables relevant sellers to pay those users for clicking, calling, and watching videos (not enabled yet).
+The payments that users receive can be used to play a Double-or-Nothing game to win up to $1,048,576.
+These payments have an explicit expected value and offer the chance of a larger prize.

-Thus, the system combines efficient probabilistic payments with efficient probabilistic verification of purchases, ensuring that only buyers receive definite, cash money.
+Bottom line: the system combines efficient probabilistic payments with efficient probabilistic verification of purchases, ensuring only buyers receive cash.